eosti/k3ng-rotator-python/README.md

 If, for whatever reason, you need this available globally, you *can* run `pip3 install . --break-system-packages`, but this carries risks as the command implies.

+To install development dependencies, use `poetry install --with=dev`

 ## Usage
 See `/examples` for various ways to control the rotator.
 It may be useful to use `udev` rules to always map the Arduino connected to the rotator to a more meaningful serial devices (such as `/dev/ttyRotator`), especially if you have multiple serial devices which can change designators across boot.